Default Small Screen

 natural history: myxomycota

-tasmanian slime moulds
+tasmanian acellular slime moulds

-Once classified together with fungi the moulds have now been hived off to a kingdom of their own, the Protosista, which they share in common with the microscopic diatoms as well as the red, green and brown algaes (including kelps some of which grow to 60 m).
+Once classified together with fungi the acellular slime moulds have now been hived off to a kingdom of their own, the Protozoa, which they share in common with the microscopic diatoms as well as the red, green and brown algaes (including kelps some of which grow to 60 m).
 One obvious difference between the two kingdoms is that moulds are able to move, however slow their progress (reported to be 1 mm/hour), and fungi are not.

 While slime moulds are not altogether rare it does take a good eye to focus upon specimens.
 Both Fuligo septica and Ceratiomyxa fruticulosa are reported to be fairly common - we sight them occasionally on the Blue Tier.
 We have no clue on the status of the others since we have not been able to identify many at this stage.
 As far as we are aware there has been no exhaustive study of moulds in Australia.